GuiHalal/Challenge_Data_Science-Alura/README.md

 # Challenge Data Science Alura
-This repository is to concentrate the construction of the material during the execution of the tasks of Alura's Challenge Data Science.
+This repository is for the concentration of scripts and code developed during the execution of Alura's Challenge Data Science tasks.